Oasis Cycle Centre

 Oasis Children's Venture approached Marks Barfield to design an adventure play area for children in one of the most deprived inner city areas in London.
 The project will provide children and young people with a safe place to go where they can develop their skills, attitudes and abilities to reach their individual potential.

-When funding for the project did not materialise Marks Barfield - having kept in touch in the intervening years - in June 2011 organised a meeting between Oasis, the local MP, Kate Hoey, and social entrepeneur Iain Tuckett, to try a kick start the project and help them put together a sustainable business plan to safeguard the Charity's future.
+When funding for the project did not materialise Marks Barfield - having kept in touch in the intervening years - in June 2011 organised a meeting between Oasis, the local MP, Kate Hoey, and social entrepreneur Iain Tuckett, and two students in 4year at London Met (Benjamin Barfield Marks and Matt Atkins), to try a kick start the project and help them put together a sustainable business plan to safeguard the Charity's future.